Kitchen Splashback Ideas for 2026: The Hottest Trends

 Matching Benchtop and Splashback: The Full-Height Slab Trend

 The full-height slab splashback is one of the strongest 2026 kitchen splashback trends, and the material conversation around it has changed completely.
+If you’re starting the project from scratch, our advice on choosing a kitchen splashback covers how to match the splashback to your benchtop before you settle on a material.
 The concept is simple: the benchtop material continues up the wall, no grout lines, no material break, one seamless surface from bench to overhead cabinets.
+In 2026, that run is climbing higher again, carrying past the overhead cabinets to the ceiling behind a feature rangehood or open shelving, where the unbroken surface has the most impact.

-Safe Work Australia’s engineered stone ban prohibits the manufacture, supply, processing, and installation of engineered stone panels and slabs containing 1% or more crystalline silica from 1 July 2024.
-Imports were prohibited from 1 January 2025, and WA’s transitional arrangement ended 31 December 2024.
-Splashback panels are covered, not just benchtops.
-The compliant 2026 alternatives are sintered stone, porcelain slab, natural stone such as granite, marble, and quartzite, and crystalline-silica-free options like Silestone.
+Engineered stone dominated this look for years, but products containing 1% or more crystalline silica are no longer available.
+Safe Work Australia’s engineered stone ban prohibits their manufacture, supply, processing, and installation from July 2024 — splashback panels included, not just benchtops.
+Imports were banned from January 2025, and WA’s transitional arrangement ended 31 December 2024.
+Compliant alternatives for a full slab look include sintered stone, porcelain slab, natural stone such as granite, marble, and quartzite, and crystalline-silica-free products like Silestone and Densified Stone.

-In the showroom this year, sintered stone is what most customers land on once they understand what’s compliant.
-For Perth specifically, it handles UV intensity and thermal cycling better than most alternatives, and in coastal suburbs like Fremantle, Cottesloe, and Scarborough it holds up better against salt air than natural stone sealers.
+Stone benchtops are the most popular choice for a full slab splashback, and they suit Perth conditions well.
+Our Silestone range handles UV intensity and thermal cycling better than most alternatives, and in coastal suburbs like Fremantle, Cottesloe, and Scarborough, it holds up better against salt air than natural stone sealers.
 Honed and matte finishes are worth specifying over polished to reduce glare under our strong natural light.
-Our stone benchtops range covers the compliant options.
+For a more budget-friendly DIY take on the matched look, our Densified Stone range offers prefabricated benchtops and splashbacks in two marble-inspired designs.

 Zellige and Handmade-Look Ceramic: Texture Over Pattern